 If you don’t like a certain word or phrase, highlight it and suggest an alternative.

-If the tone of voice isn’t quite right, give an example of where the tone of voice is more suitable.
+If the tone of voice isn’t quite right, give an example of where it’s more suitable.

 If there’s something missing, say where it’s missing and supply the necessary information so that the copywriter can fill in the gaps.